 Tahoe OG, also known as Tahoe or Tahoe OG Kush, is a 90/10 indica-dominant hybrid cannabis strain best known for its ultra-soothing sleep-inducing properties and unwaveringly high potency testing at around 20-25% THC.
 It was first bred by a cultivator in California who crossed San Fernando Valley OG with OG Kush, producing an ultra-high yielder with a good balance of cerebral energy and physical relaxation.
-Here’s everything you need to know about the Tahoe OG strain.
+In this Tahoe OG review, we outline everything you need to know about the Tahoe OG strain.

-Tahoe OG is a cross between SFV OG and OG Kush first propagated by the heads at Ganja Guru.
+Tahoe OG is a cross between SFV OG and OG Kush first propagated by Master Thai.
+The original strain was a cross between several landrace strains making up OG Kush that was born sometime in the mid-1980’s.
 It was created in the Lake Tahoe region of California, hence the name.
-However, there is a bit of confusion surrounding its origins.
-Some say the Tahoe strain has been around since the 80s, but this can’t be possible if the strain is made from OG Kush, which didn’t appear until 1992.
-In fact, Tahoe OG is a phenotype of OG Kush that was selected based on potency, trichome density and yield.
+The cross between these landrace strains (and phenotypes of OG Kush) didn’t become true Tahoe OG, the Tahoe OG you find in the dispensaries, until it was crossed with SFV OG in the late 90s.
+In fact, Tahoe OG is a phenotype of OG Kush that was selected based on potency, trichome density, and yield.
 Once this OG Kush phenotype was crossed with SFV OG, the strain became Tahoe OG.
 In 2011, it took home 3rd place for best indica at the Cannabis Cup.

 Tahoe OG has a lot of Kush genetics.
 With that being said, the flowers tend to offer a pretty pungent herbaceous scent on the nose.
 It’s primary terpenes are Limonene, b-Caryophyllene and Myrcene which account for a very earthy aroma with a distinct spice in the smoke.
 Together, these terpenes promote a very relaxing aroma of wood, wet earth, and a peppery spice that is both soothing and energizing.
 Well-adjusted noses may also be able to detect hints of lemon and citrus in the scent of Tahoe OG.